 There are some circumstances where an Amazon could be held liable for the actions of a delivery driver.
 For example, Amazon Flex drivers are provided with insurance that can be used to cover certain types of accidents.

-To learn more about filing a lawsuit for an Amazon delivery car accident, you should continue reading and contact an experienced Philadelphia Amazon delivery truck accident lawyer.
+To learn more about filing a lawsuit for an Amazon delivery car accident, you should continue reading and contact an experienced Pennsylvania Amazon delivery truck accident lawyer.